Workforce Education » Nursing

-Centralia College offers a highly competitive nursing program to prepare eligible graduates to take the licensure examination for practical or registered nursing.
+Centralia College offers a highly competitive nursing program to prepare graduates for the licensure examination for practical or registered nursing.
 Students who successfully complete all six quarters of the nursing program will receive an Associate in Applied Sciences-Transfer (AAS-T) degree, and be eligible to take the National Council Licensure Examination for Registered Nursing (NCLEX-RN).
-In addition to preparing students for employment in the nursing profession, the AAS-T degree provides science and general education courses appropriate for students planning to transfer into selected four-year Bachelor of Science in Nursing (BSN) programs.
+In addition to preparing students for the nursing profession, the AAS-T degree provides science and general education courses appropriate for students planning to transfer into selected four-year Bachelor of Science in Nursing (BSN) programs.

 - Physician's Offices